Video about this project here: vimeo.com/syntropystudio/review/241053285/f9d7eb8f68

 The NEXUS lab will host will four experiments including two by NASA scientist Dr. Sara Wallace.
 Dr. Wallace will be culturing completing a two-part experiment that began on SpaceX-12 involving Staphylococcus aureus.
 Her experiment examines the molecular alterations induced by microgravity that cause S. aureus to change color from its normal gold to clear and cause the bacteria to lose pathogenicity.
 On SpaceX-12, Dr. Wallace sent S. aureus to the ISS to determine molecular changes associated with adaptation to microgravity.
 On OA-8, she will use the Nexus Lab to understand S. aureus growth rates, a crucial measure that will help determine how this pathogen lives in space.
 By understanding the mechanisms within S. aureus that change during growth in microgravity, this research has the potential to lead to drug discovery and new therapies to help decrease the risk from this common skin pathogen.

 Organisms respond to environmental changes by altering their metabolic processes in an effort to regulate internal biochemical conditions.
 Arguably the only common environmental condition for all life past and present on Earth has been the effect of gravity.
 The best way to understand the biological response when this stress is removed is to examine genetic and metabolic alterations.
-To help elucate these changes induced by microgravity, , STaARS in August of 2017 worked with two researchers, Drs.
-Brandi Reese and Heath Mills to launch a 73million year old Penicillium chrysogenum on SpaceX 12 to grow inside the International Space Station.
+To help elucate these changes induced by microgravity, , STaARS in August of 2017 worked with Dr. Brandi Reese to launch a 73 million year old Penicillium chrysogenum on SpaceX 12 to grow inside the International Space Station.

 In addition, the production and effectiveness of a novel antibiotic produced from this fungus is being characterized following the exposure to microgravity.
 This fungi is closely related genetically to an industrially important fungus that is currently used to produce penicillin.
 While this fungi does demonstrate antimicrobial activity, the commonly detected genes associated with penicillin have not been detected.
 Alterations to production or effectiveness of this novel antibiotic will be characterized.

-STaARS is grateful to the generous funding provide by CASIS for this project and the support provided by NASA and SpaceX.
+STaARS is grateful to the generous funding provide by CASIS for this project and the support provided by NASA.